NikodemGazda/Project-Portfolio/Linux Keyboard Driver/README.md

 - usb_kbd_ctrl() is the ctrl endpoint thread.
 It polls the command pipe and reads from led_buffer/ACKs accordingly.
 Sets a flag once ACK sends.
 Once the simulation finishes, it prints the CAPS toggle information.

 ## Assumptions:
-- There were some inconsistencies between the assignment instructions and the usbkbd slides it referenced.
-For example, the assignment diagram showed both usb_kbd_event and usb_kbd_led writing to the led_buffer, but the slides only showed the ctrl endpoint writing to the shared led_buffer.
-I compromised by having the event thread set the buffer on caps presses and usb_kbd_led write to led_buffer on caps releases.
+- The event thread sets the buffer on caps presses and usb_kbd_led writes to led_buffer on caps releases.
 - Implemented so only one key press is accepted at a time, so synchronization is achieved through the urb_submitted variable.